-When it comes to learning about the world of marijuana and hemp, you just might face the inevitable question, what is THC?
-Tetrahydrocannabinol (or THC) is the primary psychoactive compound in cannabis responsible for the euphoric feel associated with marijuana use.
+When it comes to learning about the world of marijuana and hemp, you just might face the inevitable question: What is THC?
+Tetrahydrocannabinol (THC) is the primary active compound in cannabis and is responsible for the classic “high” commonly associated with marijuana use.
 It’s perhaps the most well-known cannabinoid due to its “high” effects.
-THC has strong psychoactive effects as it interacts with cannabinoid receptors in the brain and nervous system, particularly the CB1 receptors, which are responsible for modulating various physiological processes, such as mood, memory, appetite, and perception of pain.[1]
+THC creates noticeable effects by interacting with cannabinoid receptors in the brain and nervous system.
+It mainly affects CB1 receptors.
+These receptors help regulate mood, memory, appetite, and pain perception.[1]
 Beyond its recreational use, THC also has therapeutic potential and is being studied for its possible benefits in managing conditions, like alleviating minor aches and pains, stress, and more.

 Where Does THC Come From?